 Council Business & Legislation

 Council Packets are created to provide detailed information about the issues before Council.
-The Clerk’s office produces Council Packets on a weekly basis, with contributions from many divisions of the City.
+The Clerk’s office produces Council Packets with contributions from many divisions of the City.
 Packets are usually available online by Thursday evening of the week prior to the meeting.
-These come in three “flavors.“

 Meeting Packets begin with an agenda indicating item-by-item what will be covered at the meeting, and the order in which each item will be addressed.
 Supportive documentation for each item follows the agenda, in numerical order, with all the information for each individual item grouped together.
 Each grouping begins with a statement page, which summarizes the item, and is followed by associated reports or proposed contracts, ordinances, or resolutions as needed to clarify and provide specific details.

 After each Council business meeting, a brief report is prepared called Action Minutes.
 This report lists the agenda items and the actions taken by Council for each item.
 Items may be approved or denied according to the vote of Council.
 The Action Minutes are posted soon after each meeting.
 (Look for the second PDF icon shown for each Business Meeting.)

 The Action Minutes for previous years can be found using the City’s Document Center.
 The term “Action Minutes” was adopted beginning in 2011.
 In the years before that, this report was titled “Action Agenda.”
 They are stored with the Agenda Packets, arranged by Council meeting date.